A lot or a little?

 Is it any good?

-The second problem is Leonardo DiCaprio, a brilliantly gifted actor but here his squint, tics, and accent make Hughes seems more like a kid struggling with ADD than the tortured larger-than-life.
-But no one does pageantry better than Scorcese and this is a brilliant film, even with its flaws.
+The second problem is Leonardo DiCaprio, who is a brilliantly gifted actor, but here his squint, tics, and accent make Hughes seems more like a kid struggling with ADD than the tortured larger-than-life tycoon.
+But no one does pageantry better than Scorcese, and this is a brilliant film, even with its flaws.
 Cate Blanchett brings Katherine Hepburn to life.
-Kate Beckinsdale is adequate as Ava Gardner.
-The crash scene is bone-chillingly harrowing and the scenes of old-time Hollywood reflect the director's deep love of that era.
-Like the life it depicts, it is uneven and fascinating.
+Kate Beckinsale is adequate as Ava Gardner.
+The crash scene is bone-chillingly harrowing, and the scenes of old-time Hollywood reflect the director's deep love of that era.
+Like the life it depicts, it's uneven and fascinating.

 Talk to your kids about ...